-Table 25: List of Demand-Side Rate Options
+Table 25: List of Demand Side Rate Options, April 2017 Study

 Program Option Eligible Customer Segments Mechanism Demand Rates Residential Opt-in rate that includes a billing component based on a customer's peak demand in a given month.
 This rate structure has traditionally been reserved for C&I customers, but better reflects the grid's evolving underlying cost structure and is being considered for residential application.
 Opt-in and opt-out options correspond to RAP and MAP respectively.
-KCP&L also investigate the effects of this rate on customers with electric vehicles, who would in effect have an "enabling technology" in the form of their EV that would enable them to shift large amounts of usage and demand by charging their EV during off-peak hours.
-Time-of- use Rates Residential, Small C&I, Large C&I Higher rate for a particular block of hours that occurs every day.
+We also investigate the effects of this rate on customers with electric vehicles, who would in effect have an "enabling technology" in the form of their EV that would enable them to shift large amounts of usage and demand by charging their EV during off-peak hours.
+Time-of-use Rates Residential Higher rate for a particular block of hours that occurs every day.
 Requires interval meters.
-Opt-in and opt-out options correspond to RAP and MAP respectively.
-Similar to the demand rate, KCP&L also investigated TOU rates for customer with electric vehicles.
-Real-time Pricing Small C&I, Large C&I Dynamic rate that fluctuates throughout the day based on energy market prices.
-Requires interval meters.
-This is modeled with an opt-in roll-out, which is the only typical implementation that has been observed in the industry.
-Low and high opt-in participation levels are assumed for RAP and MAP respectively.
-Inclining Block Rates Residential Higher per-unit price for incremental blocks of monthly energy usage.
-This is modeled with a mandatory roll-out, which is the only typical implementation that has been observed in the industry.
-KCP&L investigate two cases here, one where the fixed charge remains the same, and another where the fixed charge increases in a manner that is often done in these implementations to preserve revenue stability.
+Opt-in apply to RAP and MAP.
+Similar to the demand rate, we also investigated TOU rates for customer with electric vehicles.
+Time-of-use + Demand Rate Residential This is a combination rate of the two rates listed above.